Zacatelco

 Zacatelco (/es/) is a city and municipal seat of the Zacatelco municipality located in the south of the Mexican state of Tlaxcala.
-According to the 2010 population census conducted by the National Institute of Statistics and Geography, the city has a population of 38,466 people, it is the sixth most populous city in the state and is part of the Metropolitan area of Puebla.
+According to a 2010 population census conducted by the National Institute of Statistics and Geography, the city has a population of 38,466 people; it is the sixth most populous city in the state and is part of the Metropolitan area of Puebla.
 The city is also head of the third electoral district of Tlaxcala.

-The city was founded on December 1, 1529, by Agustín de Castañeda.
-In 1723 it is very important because it forms Zacatelco republic; this is achieved by joining the towns of San Juan, San Lorenzo, Santo Toribio, Santa Catarina, San Marcos and San Antonio, which depended on Tepeyanco.
-The most important historical figures of the city were the brothers Arenas, prominent revolutionaries.
-Domingo Arenas took the first land committee of Mexico in 1915, was one reason for coining the phrase battle: Zacatelco; the heart of south.
+The city was founded on December 1, 1529 by Agustín de Castañeda.
+The Zacateco Republic was founded in 1723; this was achieved by joining the towns of San Juan, San Lorenzo, Santo Toribio, Santa Catarina, San Marcos and San Antonio, which was depended on Tepeyanco.

+The most important historical figures of the city were the Arenas brothers, which were prominent revolutionaries.
+Domingo Arenas took the first land committee of Mexico in 1915 and was one reason for coining the phrase: "Zacatelco; the heart of the south."

-Zacatelco is located in the southern part of the valley of Tlaxcala, on the border with the state of Puebla, is at an altitude of 2,210 meters above sea level, making it one of the highest cities in Mexico.
-It is located just 11.9 km from the state capital, 27.1 km from the city of Puebla and 121.8 km from Mexico City.
+Zacatelco is located in the southern part of the valley of Tlaxcala, on the border with the state of Puebla.
+The city is at an altitude of 2,210 meters above sea level, making it one of the highest cities in Mexico.
+It is located 11.9 km from the state capital, 27.1 km from the city of Puebla, and 121.8 km from Mexico City.

 History

 Prehispanic Period

-The first human settlements discovered in Zacatelco correspond to culture or cultural Tlatempa phase, between 1200 B. C. and 800 B. C. These settlements are a scattered village and a town, probably the same Zacatelco, where high architectural structure in the boundary is observed with the present municipality of Tepeyanco.
+The first human settlements discovered in Zacatelco correspond to a cultural Tlatempa phase, between 1200 BCE and 800 BCE.
+These settlements were scattered villages and towns, likely the same Zacatelco where high architectural structures are observed within the present municipality of Tepeyanco.

-Between 800 and 350 B. C., the Texoloc phase and develops according to the mapping done by the Puebla-Tlaxcala Archaeological Project (PAPT), in the town of Zacatelco a large town or city is located adjacent to Cholula.
-For Tezoquipan phase, in the area now occupied by the town of Zacatelco, you can locate a town bordering Cholula, also it is known that there was contact with two villages and a people more than the municipalities of Tepeyanco and Tetlatlahuca.
-Although there is no evidence of the existence of sites in what is now Zacatelco, if it is known that during this phase was under the influence of Cholula and stay there apparently.
+Between 800 and 350 BCE, the Texoloc phase developed according to the mapping done by the Puebla-Tlaxcala Archaeological Project (PAPT) in the town of Zacatelco.
+A large town or city is located adjacent to Cholula.

+In the Tezoquipan phase, the area now occupied by the town of Zacatelco, a town bordering Cholula, can be located.
+In addition, there is known contact with two villages and peoples other than the municipalities of Tepeyanco and Tetlatlahuca.
+Although there is no evidence of the existence of these sites in what is now Zacatelco, it is known that during this phase the city was under the influence of Cholula.